 Kim approaches bodywork as a means to be in a deliberate relationship with yourself.
 Sessions are tailored to address your needs, including the holistic perspective that body, mind and spirit are inseparable.
 Expect her to create a session that addresses your aches and pains, with suggestions on how to carry over new movement patterns and self care techniques into your day-to-day life.
 Kim will use her understanding of movement and mindfulness in the therapeutic touch she offers, and will empower you to live better in your body.

 Kim has practiced and taught yoga for over a decade.
-She has been teaching since 2007 and successfully completed two 200 hour Yoga Alliance teacher trainings.
+She has been teaching since 2007 and successfully completed two 200 hour Yoga Alliance teacher training.
 Kim has taught at Glowing Body since the studio opened in 2008, served as studio manager for several years, and bought the studio in 2017.
 Kim currently directs Glowing Body Yoga Teacher Training, as well as teaches weekly classes to students of all experience levels.

 Beyond formal certifications, she has completed hundreds of hours of continuing education and independent practice in the areas of anatomy/physiology, therapeutic application of yoga, philosophy, meditation, and more recently in Thai Yoga Massage with Kelly Scott, LMT, RTT here in Knoxville.
 In addition to teaching Yoga, Kim holds a Master’s of Science and works as a Speech Language Pathologist in area hospitals.
 In the past, Kim has provided supervision to graduate students in Speech Language Pathology.